-Below you will find references to areas of the Texas Penal and Occupations Codes and federal law that govern gambling and issues related to gambling.
-If you find these statutes difficult to understand, you may want to look at the "plain English" resources on this page or speak to an attorney.
+Below you will find references to areas of Texas and federal law related to gambling.
+If you find these statutes difficult to understand, please see the Understanding the Law resources below for a "plain English" explanation of these laws.